 • Attorney General Pam Bondi has ordered a full investigation into the Portland Police Bureau's actions during the protest.

-• The White House is considering sending additional federal law enforcement to Portland in response to the unrest.
+• The White House is considering sending additional federal law enforcement to Portland in response to rising tensions.

 • Potential cuts to federal funding for Portland are on the table if the city fails to address crime effectively.